gkim132/homework_MarketCast/README.md

 `
 Press a to run all tests
 `
-- You can find test cases in 'sampleData.txt' in the src directory.
+- You can find test cases in '**sampleData.txt**' in the api directory.